Scifiler-sys/Training_Code_.NET_Ext_AWS/3-OOP/Day-2/Notes/Readme.md

 ```
 ## Struct
 * Unlike classes, struct gets stored in the stack memory so they are more optimized and efficient
-* But since they are stored in the stack memory, they are only used for encapsulating simple data and have little to no behavior (so no methods)
+* But since they are stored in the stack memory, they are only used for encapsulating simple data and have little to no behavior (so generally have simple datatype for properties and very simple functions of methods)

 ## Conversion
 ### User-defined conversion
-* Gives you the capabilities to convert other datatypes into the class you are making
+* Gives you the capabilities to convert other datatypes into a class either implicitly or explicitly
 * You must use the **operator** keyword followed by either **implicit** or **explicit** keyword

 ### Boxing and Unboxing